ksclarke/solr-jetty-maven/README.md

     mvn solr:delete-core -Dsolr.core.name=corename

-To see cores you've created (once you've started Jetty), you can go to the administrative Web interface: http://localhost:8983/solr/#/~cores/
+To see cores you've created (once you've started Jetty), you can go to the administrative Web interface: <a href="http://localhost:8983/solr/#/~cores/">http://localhost:8983/solr/#/~cores/</a>

 ### Running as a System Service